mini-ddx/ddx-vscode/.github/NO_REPRO_CASE.md

 Stack Overflow's guide to writing a [Minimal, Reproducible Example](https://stackoverflow.com/help/minimal-reproducible-example) is worth reading.

-In the case of Vetur:
+In the case of ddx:

 - Clone https://github.com/octref/veturpack and install its dependencies
-- Open it in Vetur
+- Open it in ddx
-- Turn off all Vetur settings
+- Turn off all ddx settings
 - Turn off all other Vue extensions
 - Make the minimal setting change or code change that can demonstrate your problem
 - Push your commit to a fork